mong8se/buffish.nvim/Readme.md

 Opens a buffer list in the current window, so you can select a buffer to display in the same window.

+Only tested in nvim v0.7.0 on fedora linux and macos.

 ## Usage

 Map some key to `:Buffish<CR>` or type it.